Yosemite Sam (shortwave): Source discovery

-Since 3700 kHz is in the 80-meter band used by amateur radio enthusiasts, the appearance of an unauthorized and anonymous wide-band signal attracted the attention of many ham operators (amateur radio operators) from across the country, leading to speculation that it was a type of numbers station.
-In February 2005, two ham operators from New Mexico successfully used mobile radio triangulation equipment to track the signal to the Laguna Pueblo reservation west of Albuquerque, and more precisely to the Mobility Assessment Test & Integration Center (MATIC), a radio test site owned and operated by military contractor Laguna Industries.
+Since 3700 kHz is in the 80-meter band used by ham radio operators, the appearance of an unauthorized and anonymous wide-band signal attracted the attention of many amateur radio enthusiasts from across the country, leading to speculation that the broadcasts were emanating from a type of numbers station.
+In February 2005, two ham operators from New Mexico successfully used mobile radio triangulation equipment to track the signal to the Laguna Pueblo reservation around 50 miles west of Albuquerque, and more precisely to the Mobility Assessment Test & Integration Center (MATIC), a radio test site owned and operated by military contractor Laguna Industries.
 In a 2003 news article, MATIC was described as a "32,000-square-mile range" intended to "test frequencies, radios and other aspects of communications networks, using the mesas and hills around Laguna Pueblo to simulate battlefield conditions for short-range radio equipment."

-On the afternoon of February 16, the investigating hams reached the outer perimeter of MATIC and began taking photographs of a compound containing buildings, towers and antennae, but they quickly fled when they were approached by an angry security guard.
+On the afternoon of February 16, 2005, the investigating hams reached the outer perimeter of MATIC and began taking photographs of a fenced compound containing buildings, towers and antennae, but they quickly fled when they were approached by a security guard, shouting at them to not take pictures.
 Three hours later, the radio broadcasts abruptly ceased, and have not been heard since.
-Laguna Industries also removed all references to MATIC from their official website; despite this, MATIC itself has continued to operate as a government-controlled RF test and training range as late as 2009, having performed airborne tests of a 12-lb "micro UAV" for Honeywell in 2005 and tests of a vehicle-mounted directed energy weapon (described in documents as a microwave-based "prototype engine stopper") for the US Department of Justice in April 2009.
+Laguna Industries also removed all references to MATIC from their official website; despite this, MATIC itself has continued to operate as a government-controlled RF test and training range as late as 2009, having performed airborne tests of a 12-lb "micro UAV" for Honeywell in 2005, and tests of a vehicle-mounted directed energy weapon (described in documents as a microwave-based "prototype engine stopper") for the US Department of Justice in April 2009.